-Launch Media works has worked with video production crews that are safety certified for hazardous job sites, from oil refineries to plants to industrial construction sites.
+Launch Media works with video production crews that are safety certified for hazardous job sites, from oil refineries to plants to industrial construction sites.
 We have crew members that are OSHA -10 certified, TWIC card holders, and/or COSS holders.

 Safety is a state of mind, a situational awareness that is vital for our well-being and survival, especially on hazardous job sites.
 Though the type of work varies greatly from oil refineries to industrial construction, job site hazards remain a constant.
 After filming on over 50 job sites, we’ve cultivated some best practices for health and safety to make sure we are prepared and get the job done right.